Skip to main content

 The process of securing an accommodation transforms an abstract need into a concrete, actionable plan.
 This is where you translate your physiological reality into a formal request, building a clinical narrative that is both compelling and clear.

-The legal framework provided by the Act (ADA) serves as the scaffold for this process, ensuring that your request for a reasonable accommodation is taken seriously.
+The legal framework provided by the Americans with Disabilities Act (ADA) serves as the scaffold for this process, ensuring that your request for a reasonable accommodation is taken seriously.
 An employer is required to provide such accommodations unless doing so would cause undue hardship.
 Your task is to present a case so well-documented and logical that the accommodation is seen as a necessary and reasonable component of a truly inclusive wellness program.

 Step One Building the Clinical Dossier